Joystream/joystream-landing/testnets/rome/forum-module.md

 ### Structure

 The structure of the forum is hierarchical, where each level of the forum is referred to as a topic category.
 The root category simply includes other child categories, nothing else.
 It exists from the genesis of the forum, and can never be removed.
-All other categories have an explicit name and explicit subject matter topic.
+All other categories, called _subcategories_, have an explicit name and explicit subject matter topic.
 Within such a category there may be other subcategories, and also threads, which are sequences of posts under some headline title and initial post made by the author of the thread.
 Such categories can be added and removed.

 ### Posts and threads